 Borobudur is the largest Buddhist temple in the world and was our first stop on our temple exploring day.
 The sunrise from Borobudur is supposed to be stunning, which is why most temple tours in Yogyakarta start with Borobudur.

 From there to the actual temple it’s a short 10-minute walk.
-Despite being there early enough to get good seats unfortunately it was a very cloudy day so there wasn’t much of a sunrise to see.
+Despite being there early enough to get good seats unfortunately it was a very cloudy day, so there wasn’t much of a sunrise for us to see.

 Even if we didn’t get to see a sunrise visiting Borobudur so early in the morning was still a magical experience.
 We got to walk around the stupas (the huge bells) and explore the temple without too many people around.

 It was fascinating to walk around the temple and learn about its history.
 Every stupa has a Buddha statue inside and a couple of the bells have had the top removed so that you can see it.

 We also enjoyed playing a game of “spot which stones are original and which have been reconstructed” with our guide.

 He showed us how due to earthquakes and over time people stealing the rocks with which Borobudur was built they had to reconstruct part of the temple.
 The new rocks have a small white dot on them to identify them as not original.